 The recommendations and vision to transform Tysons were presented to the Board of Supervisors in September, 2008.
 The Board accepted the Task Force’s Area-wide Recommendations report and referred it to the Planning Commission and staff for the development of detailed Comprehensive Plan text.
 Staff worked with the Planning Commission’s Tysons Committee and the Tysons Land Use Task Force’s Draft Review Committee to formulate the Plan Amendment, ST05-CW-1CP.
 It was adopted by the Board of Supervisors on June 22, 2010.

-The 2015-2016 Progress Report provides monitoring data and updates on the progress of implementing the vision for Tysons contained in the Comprehensive Plan for Tysons, approved by the Board of Supervisors on June 22, 2010.
-The report covers activity related to Tysons from the Plan adoption in June 2010 through September 2016.
+The 2019-2020 Progress Report provides monitoring data and updates on the progress of implementing the vision for Tysons contained in the Comprehensive Plan for Tysons, approved by the Board of Supervisors on June 22, 2010.
+The report covers Tysons development activity through July 2020.

 Highlights of major accomplishments during the past year include: